David Hughes (tenor): The opera singer

 Shortly after appearing in the musical Seagulls Over Sorrento (1962), and whilst appearing in a summer season show at Torquay, he had his first heart attack.

 Whilst recovering he decided to undertake his first love and retrain as an opera singer.
 This was a major undertaking and meant starting at the bottom.

-His first role was as the high priest in Idomineo at Glyndebourne in 1963.
-He sang at Glyndebourne and with Sadler's Wells, English National and Welsh National operas.
-Sir John Barbirolli conducted Verdi's "Requiem" several times, with Hughes singing.
+His first role was as the high priest in Idomeneo at Glyndebourne in 1963.
+He also sang with Sadler's Wells, English National and Welsh National operas.
+Sir John Barbirolli engaged him on several occasions as the tenor soloist in Verdi's Requiem.
 He earned a reputation as a thorough professional, popular with colleagues.
 His most famous role was as Don José in Carmen, a role he performed over 100 times.
 He also performed the role of Lieutenant Pinkerton in Madam Butterfly many times.

 He never forgot his fans of popular music, continuing to do Sunday concerts in theatres all over the UK.
 His popularity also saw him presenting his show "Make Mine Music" with the Midland Light Orchestra on BBC Radio.

 He was on Desert Island Discs twice.
-On 21 May 1956 as a pop singer and on 23 November 1970 as a tenor.
+On 21 May 1956 as a pop singer, and on 23 November, 1970 as a tenor.

 On 8 October 1972, he fell ill while singing the part of Pinkerton at the London Coliseum.
-He collapsed in the wings near the end but managed to complete the final scene.
+He collapsed in the wings near the end but managed to complete the character's offstage vocal lines, which complete the opera.
 He died the following day, from heart failure, at the age of 47.